PyVRP/VRPLIB/README.md

 - `write_instance` adds indices to data sections when necessary (`EDGE_WEIGHT_SECTION` and `DEPOT_SECTION` are excluded).
 - `write_solution` adds the `Route #{idx}` prefix to routes.

-Note that these functions do not validate instances: its up to the user to write correct VRPLIB-style instances and solutions.
+Note that these functions do not validate instances: it is up to the user to write correct VRPLIB-style files.

 #### Instances
 ``` python